Fire Temple of Isfahan: Reviews

-Mitra Azad "by completing the report of Mubad Shah Mardan in mentioning the fire temples of Iran, and using the studies of" Dietrich Hoff "on the typology of the four Sassanid Persians and also the studies of" Sheep Man "in the process of transformation and development of fire temples.
+Mitra Azad "by completing the report of Mubad Shah Mardan in mentioning the fire temples of Iran, and using the studies of" Dietrich Hoff "on the typology of the four Sasanian Persians and also the studies of" Sheep Man "in the process of transformation and development of fire temples.
 The idea of having a circular plan is comparable to a building called "Chahak Fire Station" in Qom province.

 Location

 Isfahan Fire Palace is located in the west of Isfahan, 8 km from the city center on Atashgah Street.
 This building is located on a mountain near the river Zayanderud.
 From the height of this hill, up to kilometers on all four main sides can be seen well.

 Current situation

 Today, no attention is paid to the maintenance of this collection.
 Inside different parts of the temple, you can see many holes that have been dug by the treasure finders.
 There is not a suitable paved way and visitors have to choose their own way to climb, which due to the clay structure of the hill, the speed of destruction by visitors increases - especially on rainy days.